David Parkins

 David Alan Parkins (born 2 November 1955) is a British cartoonist and illustrator who has worked for D.C.
 Thomson, publisher of The Beano and The Dandy.
 Now based in Canada, he illustrates children's picture books.

 Parkins was born in Brighton, but moved to Grantham, Lincolnshire at the age of five.
 He didn't take up art until sixth form, when he also began drawing caricatures of his teachers.
 He studied Wildlife Illustration at Dyfed College of Art for a year, before switching to graphic design at Lincoln College of Art, specialising in illustration.
 Graduating in 1979, he became a freelance illustrator, working on postcards, school textbooks, newspapers and magazines as well as comics.

-Parkins' first work for The Beano was on "Billy Whizz" in 1989.
+Parkins's first work for The Beano was on "Billy Whizz" in 1989.
 He quickly made his mark on the strip and the character, and made several changes, the most notable of these being the introduction of Billy's new lightning bolt tracksuit in May 1992.

 In 1990, he started to draw "Fred's Bed" in The Beezer as understudy to Tom Paterson, although in practice Parkins drew the vast majority of strips.
 He drew the strip until it was forced to end when the comic folded.
 In 1993, he stopped drawing Billy Whizz, but Trevor Metcalfe and Vic Neill had been drawing a number of the strips for some time.
 By this point he was drawing "Desperate Dan" for the Dandy, along with a revival of another Beano strip, "The Three Bears".
-Parkins' version of the latter strip was later cited by former Beano editor Euan Kerr as one of his personal favourites.
+Parkins's version of the latter strip was later cited by former Beano editor Euan Kerr as one of his personal favourites.